 - The Alleged Car: Garth's "mirthmobile," a sky blue AMC Pacer with flames rather inappropriately painted on the sides.Phil: Okay, it passed inspection... barely.

-- Almighty Janitor: Chris Farley plays a security guard with an uncanny ability to supply exposition.
+- Almighty Janitor: Chris Farley (in his first-ever feature film role) plays a security guard with an uncanny ability to supply exposition.

 - Aluminum Christmas Trees:

 - It seems like a gag made up for the film, but some music stores actually had "NO STAIRWAY" signs before the movie came out due to the number of people who would test out their guitars with that song.

 - Believe it or not, the "Suck Kut" invented by "Ron Paxton" is actually a parody of a real product called the Flowbee.
 It was invented in 1988 by Rick Hunt, and the Flowbee, as Wayne so eloquently put it, "certainly does suck."

 - In Del's story, Ozzy Ozbourne won't perform until he gets a brandy glass full of brown M&Ms. This is based loosely on a real thing.
 Van Halen had in their standard contracts that they had to have a bowl of M&Ms backstage with all of the brown ones removed as a Secret Test of Character to check whether their rider had been followed thoroughly.
 Good thing they did — the first time they found brown M&M's in the dressing room, the staging had broken through the floor.
 The clients covered up the eighty thousand dollars worth of damage as David Lee Roth trashing the place in a prima donna temper tantrum at finding the brown M&M's.
 Roth admitted to a couple grand worth.